-- Gridded livestock of the world (FAO, 2010), available from the UN Food and Agricultural Organisation (FAO) has been obtained per animal type and converted to a 0.1°x0.05° resolution. - Distributions representative for manure application and fertilizer application have been extracted from the Common Agricultural Policy Regionalised Impact (CAPRI) modelling system (CAPRI, 2020).
-This model is a global partial equilibrium model for the agricultural sector with a focus on the European
+- Gridded livestock of the world (FAO, 2010), available from the UN Food and Agricultural Organisation (FAO), has been obtained per animal type and converted to a $0.05^{\circ} \times 0.1^{\circ}$ resolution.

-Union, developed in a series of EU research projects and is now used by the European Commission to underpin agricultural policies.
+Distributions representative of manure application and fertiliser application have been extracted from the Common Agricultural Policy Regionalised Impact (CAPRI) modelling system (CAPRI, 2020).
+This model is a global partial-equilibrium model for the agricultural sector with a focus on the European Union, developed in a series of EU research projects, and is now used by the European Commission to underpin agricultural policies.

 Given the importance of residential wood combustion for some pollutants, a specific distribution proxy was developed to represent wood combustion emissions, taking into account population density and also proximity to wood.
-Based on population density and degree of urbanization, a hypothetical fuel wood demand function is derived.
-The starting point is that the more densely populated and urbanized (ranging from free standing houses in rural areas to urban high rise apartment dwellings), the less wood combustion appliances will on average be present in households.
-Next, a fuel wood supply function is derived which, depending on land cover class, estimates how much fuel wood a certain type of landcover is able to produce sustainably.
+Based on population density and degree of urbanisation, a hypothetical fuel wood demand function is derived.
+The starting point is that the more densely populated and urbanised (ranging from free-standing houses in rural areas to urban high-rise apartment dwellings), the less wood combustion appliances will on average be present in households.
+Next, a fuel wood supply function is derived which, depending on land cover class, estimates how much fuel wood a certain type of land cover is able to produce sustainably.
 Then the wood demand function and the wood supply function are overlaid spatially, assuming that a local source of fuel wood will primarily provide to the nearby residential areas.
 In addition, it is assumed that a residential area cannot consume more wood than what the surrounding area is able to produce sustainably.
-The result is a wood use proxy that principally follows population distribution but which is also strongly influenced by local wood availability and degree of urbanization.
-Using this proxy, most of the wood consumption is thus allocated to rural areas especially those near forested areas.
-Despite this modification to the distribution of residential wood combustion, an overallocation of the emissions in urbanized centres may still be present in the spatial distribution (Timmermans et al., 2013).
-In practice it is observed that the distribution also depends on national circumstances, e.g. bans on using wood or coal in urban areas, making it difficult to derive a generic distribution at European scale.
+The result is a wood use proxy that principally follows population distribution but which is also strongly influenced by local wood availability and degree of urbanisation.
+Using this proxy, most of the wood consumption is thus allocated to rural areas, especially those near forested areas.
+Despite this modification to the distribution of residential wood combustion, an over-allocation of the emissions in urbanised centres may still be present in the spatial distribution (Timmermans et al., 2013).
+In practice it is observed that the distribution also depends on national circumstances, e.g. bans on using wood or coal in urban areas, making it difficult to derive a generic distribution at the European scale.

-Finally, for high distribution gas networks and for rail transport, specific maps are available to spatially distribute emissions.
-These are similar to those used in the earlier TNO MACC inventory (Kuenen et al., 2014).
+Finally, for high-pressure gas distribution network and for rail transport, specific maps are available to spatially distribute emissions.
+These are similar to those used in the earlier TNO\MACC inventory (Kuenen et al., 2014).